JoinCODED/WS-Flutter-M9-CRUD-With-API/04_updating_data/03_put_method.md

   }
 ```

-Don't forget, in order to see the changes in the frontend too we need to update the book that is in our list too.
+**Reminder:** In order to see the changes in the frontend, you need to update the book there as well.

+9. Inside the `updateBook` function, use the `indexWhere` method to look for the index of the book that has an id that matches the received book's id.
+Replace the found book with the updated book that we received as a response from the backend.

 ```dart
   void updateBook(Book book) async {